boutroslab/Supplemental-Material/README.md

 #Manuscript supplements

-Here we collect scripts and dependencies thereof for publications.
-Please find further information about the different project in there distinct directories.
+This directory contains scripts and files supporting publications from the Boutros lab.